digitalbazaar/bedrock-native-app/README.md

-These projects will need subtle modifications in order to work with Service Workers, and allow external sites such as `authn.io` to be usable in a WebView. you will need 4 env variables for this script:
+These projects will need subtle modifications in order to work with Service Workers, and allow external sites such as `authn.io` to be usable in a WebView.
+4 env variables are needed for this script:
 ```
 cat native-app-config.sh
 # NATIVE_APP_URL which is the server url